 You got another thing coming.
 Voting if, how, when, where and what?
 Convoluted conundrum.
-Where recall restrained, you find the newfound places.
-And in news coverage on that night and all it unfolds, well past midnight.
-Tours of new spots, amped up by construction.
+Where recall may restrain, you’ll still find the newfound places to cast.
+And in news coverage on that night and all it unfolds, going for journalists well past midnight.
+Complete with tours of new spots, amped up by construction.
 And where it all ends, and to what final countdown.

 What, it’s election day.
 Time to vote.
 If you can.